dsheldon/mechbayes/scripts/README.md

 ~~~

 * A `forecast_group` (e.g., `US`) is defined in [config.json]() and groups
-  forecasts for a set of location made by different models over time.
+  forecasts for a set of locations made by different models over time.
 Examples:
   * `US`: for submissions to the US forecast hub, includes US and its states and territories
   * `EU`: for EU forecast hub, includes European countries